 1. You'll be paying off the entire balance transfer amount within the introductory offer period

 In other words, you need to make sure you can afford to pay off your balance in full before the introductory period expires.
 Have you calculated how much you'd need to pay each month to pay off your balance in full by the expiration date?
 Here's a calculator to help you out.

 If you run your calculations and find that you can't pay your balance off in full before the introduction period offers, it might actually cost you more money in the long term if you make that balance transfer.

 2. Be aware of the balance transfer fees and make sure they make sense

-Many balance transfer agreements require you pay a percentage of your balance as a processing fee e.g. 2% - 10%.
-So it's important to ask yourself when you do your calculations, if this 2% - 10% fee is worthwhile (will you still save money?) when you compare your current interest rate vs. the fee amount is broken up over the introductory period, assuming you plan to pay your balance in full within that time.
+Many balance transfer agreements require you pay a percentage of your balance as a processing fee.
+This can be anywhere from 2% – 10%.
+So it's important to ask yourself whether the fee is worthwhile (will you still save money?).

 3. Consider focusing on paying off your balance in full where it is now

-Again, the credit card companies are not doing you any favors, offering balance transfers is a strategy they use to make the maximum amount of money possible on interest and for the most part - they always win.
+Remember, the credit card companies are not doing you any favors!
+Offering balance transfers is a strategy they use to make the maximum amount of money possible on interest.
+And for the most part, they always win.
 So don't get into this game without a plan of attack.

 If you feel like doing a balance transfer is going to be more trouble than it's worth, don't do it.
 The short-term gratification of a 0% interest rate that is inevitably going to lead to you paying more interest over time is not worth it if you won't be paying off your balance in full before that 0% interest rate is gone.
 The surest way to win is to buckle down and pay off your debt as aggressively and as quickly as possible.